Leopold Trepper: Life

+Education

+After school, Trepper moved to Kraków to study history and literature at the Jagiellonian University.
+His lack of money led him to left-wing student groups.
+After the October Revolution, he joined the Bolsheviks and became a communist.

-After the war with the Soviet Union, Poland suffered an economic crisis and Trepper had to leave university due to a lack of funds.
+After the Polish–Soviet War, Poland suffered an economic crisis and Trepper had to leave university due to a lack of funds.

+Politics

 He found work first as a workshop locksmith, mason, and later worked in the mines in Katowice.
-Due to extreme poverty and lack of food, he agitated the workers to strike.
+After leaving the mines, he worked in Dąbrowa Górnicza where, due to extreme poverty and lack of food, he agitated the workers in Dombrova to strike.
 As one of the ringleaders, he was caught and imprisoned for eight months.
+His later pseudonym, Domb, came from Dombrowa, the German stylization of Dąbrowa Górnicza.

 Trepper applied for a visa to France when he found it impossible to obtain work after the uprising, but was refused.
-In 1916, his father died leaving the family in financial straits.
-That same year, Trepper joined the Zionist, socialist movement Hashomer Hatzair.
-In April 1924, its members helped him to emigrate to Haifa, Palestine, via Brindisi to work on the roads.
-Later in a kibbutz, Orschitzer followed Trepper to Palestine.
+Earlier, in 1916, Trepper had joined the Zionist, socialist movement Hashomer Hatzair.
+This membership was to help him in 1926 to emigrate to Haifa, Palestine, via Brindisi to work on the roads and later as an agricultural worker in a kibbutz.
+Orschitzer followed Trepper to Palestine.
 She was involved in an illegal communist demonstration, and was arrested and jailed; she would have been deported had she not married a Palestinian citizen.

 After moving to Tel Aviv in 1929, Trepper became a member of the central committee of the Palestine Communist Party.
 Between 1928 and 1930, Trepper was the organiser of the Eḥud or Unity faction, a Jewish-Arab communist labour organisation within the Histadrut trade union body; most of its members came from the Kerem HaTeimanim area and worked against the British forces in Palestine.
 In 1929, he attended a meeting of the International Red Aid, where he was identified as an agitator and militant communist by the British, who subsequently arrested and interned him for 15 days at the citadel's prison in Acre, Israel.
 Trepper organised a hunger strike after learning that the communist prisoners were to be deported.
-He was released after news of the hunger strike reached London and the British newspapers, and he and the hunger strikers were placed on stretchers outside the prison, as they were too weak to walk due to lack of food.
+He was released after news of the hunger strike reached London and the British newspapers.
+As they were too weak to walk due to lack of food, the hunger strikers were placed on stretchers outside the prison.